 During the August festivals, Edinburgh’s population doubles.
-There are 50,266 performances, 294 venues, and an abundance of vibrant bars.
 It’s an epic atmosphere that’s inspiring, impressive and irresistible.

 But it can also be a little overwhelming.